 Ordinarily, the plantar fascia extends from your heel to your toes.
 It functions to give structure and support to your foot along with flexibility.
 The problem with plantar fasciitis is that the plantar fascia at the bottom of your foot becomes stiff for one reason.

-However, when this fascia starts to thicken, plantar fasciitis ends up being the result.
-This means that the fascia is no longer as flexible as it usually is.
-Instead, it is very stiff, and because it is so stiff, walking and moving your feet will become a painful task.
+However, when this fascia starts to thicken, plantar fasciitis results.
+This means that the fascia is no longer as flexible as usual.
+Instead, it is very stiff, so walking and moving your feet will become painful.

 Walking with this condition is especially painful because walking requires the fascia at the bottom of the feet to stretch.
-If the fascia is very stiff and inflexible, you can imagine trying to stretch it would be excruciating.
+If the fascia is very stiff and inflexible, trying to pull it would be excruciating.
 Fortunately, you can bypass much of this discomfort by choosing shoes for foot pain.

 What You Need to Know